-We use Alba Kid sunscreen on our babies, found HERE on Amazon.
+We use Alba Kid sunscreen on our babies, found on Amazon.

-#5 – WIPES instead of cream or spray.
+#5 – Use wipes instead of cream or spray

-In case you weren’t aware, the higher the percentage the longer the protection.
-It is as simple as that.
-If you are going to be outside for a short hour or two, use a lower concentrated repellent such as 10-20% DEET or Picaridin.
-If you are planning to be out and about all day, or longer than 2 hours, find a 30% DEET or Picaridin repellent.
+In case you weren’t aware, the higher the percentage of time you’re going to be outside, the longer the protection.
+It’s as simple as that.
+If you’re going to be outside for a short hour or two, use a lower concentrated repellent such as 10-20% DEET or Picaridin.
+If you’re planning to be out and about all day or longer than 2 hours, find a 30% DEET or Picaridin repellent.
 The CDC has approved up to 30% DEET and Picaridin for infants over 2 months.

 When rubbing and wiping repellent (as well as sunscreen) into your baby’s skin, be sure you avoid their hands.
 It is safe for their skin, but you don’t want him or her to be rubbing it into their eyes or mouth.
 Skip rubbing it into your breasts if you are breastfeeding, as well.
 “Some moms swear by Avon Skin-So-Soft as a nontoxic repellent for mom to wear while holding Baby, to keep bugs at bay without putting anything on Baby or exposing Baby to active ingredients in repellent.” // Karen, from Rookie Moms